The complex AGM, periods of elliptic curves over C and complex elliptic logarithms: Lattice Chains

 The following definition, as well as Lemma~\ref{lem:primitive}, only depend on the algebraic structure of lattices.
 We define a \emph{chain of lattices (of index $2$)} to be a sequence of lattices $(\Lambda_n)_{n=0}^\infty$ which satisfies the following conditions: \begin{enumerate} \item $\Lambda_n \supset \Lambda_{n+1}$ for all $n\ge0$; \item $[\Lambda_n:\Lambda_{n+1}]=2$ for all $n\ge0$; \item $\Lambda_0/\Lambda_n$ is cyclic for all $n\ge1$; equivalently, $\Lambda_{n+1}\ne 2\Lambda_{n-1}$ for all $n\ge1$. \end{enumerate} Thus for each $n\ge1$ we have

 for some $w\in\Lambda_n\setminus2\Lambda_{n-1}$.
 Given an initial lattice $\Lambda_0$, there are three possibilities for $\Lambda_1$.
 When $n\ge1$, one of the three sublattices of index~$2$ is excluded, since it is contained in $2\Lambda_{n-1}$ (which would contradict the last condition in the definition), and so there are only two possible choices for $\Lambda_{n+1}$.
 The number of such chains starting with $\Lambda_0$ is uncountable; we will distinguish a countable subset of these as follows.
 Let Then $\Lambda_\infty$ is free of rank at most $1$; the rank cannot be $2$, since for all $n$, so $[\Lambda_0:\Lambda_\infty]$ is infinite.
 We say that the chain is \emph{good} if $\Lambda_\infty$ has rank $1$; in this case a generator for $\Lambda_\infty$ will be called a \emph{limiting period} of the chain.
-We will first show that the limiting period is \emph{primitive}, i.e. not in $m\Lambda_0$ for any $m\ge2$.
+We will first show that the limiting period is \emph{primitive}, in the sense that it is not in $m\Lambda_0$ for any $m\ge2$.

 \begin{lemma} Let $(\Lambda_n)_{n=0}^\infty$ be a good chain with $\Lambda_\infty = \ideal{w_\infty}$.
 Then \begin{enumerate} \item $w_\infty$ is primitive; equivalently, $\Lambda_0/\Lambda_\infty$ is free of rank $1$; \item $\Lambda_n=\ideal{w_\infty}+2^n\Lambda_0$ for all $n\ge0$. \end{enumerate} \end{lemma}